Helpmonks/docs/docs/index.md

 # Welcome to the Helpmonks Developer pages

-On the following pages you will find the [Helpmonks API documentation](../overview/) which allows you to create and manipulate your conversation, users and more with POST or GET requests.
+On the following pages you will find the [Helpmonks API documentation](/api/overview/) which allows you to create and manipulate your conversation, users and more with POST or GET requests.

 In the future this documentation will also hold other developer related documentation.

 ## Help

-If you have any questions, please post a message to our [Helpmonks Developer forum](https://community.helpmonks.com).
+If you have any questions, please post a message to our [Helpmonks Community](https://community.helpmonks.com).